 North American University believes that academic advising is an integral part of a student's educational experience; therefore, each student upon admission at North American University is assigned an academic advisor by the Department Chair of their undergraduate or graduate program of study.
 The Academic Advising Policy outlines the advising process for students upon entering the University.
+It also directs Academic Advisors to reference the Academic Advising Handbook when assisting students with their academic needs.
 After a student is enrolled to a course/program an advisor will be aligned to guide them through their academic journey.